 If implants are necessary, Dr. Perkins will coordinate your surgical implantation to ensure a seamless restoration.
-If adjacent teeth are being used to anchor the bridge, Dr. Perkins will remove enamel from the teeth to make room for the bridge.
+If we use adjacent teeth to anchor the bridge, Dr. Perkins will remove enamel from the teeth to make room for the bridge.

 Our in-house dental lab technician will fabricate your custom-designed bridge.
 Our in-house lab technician allows for final touch-ups and helps to ensure better accuracy and improves customer satisfaction.
 Patients are able to make adjustments to the look and fit of their dental restoration without extended wait times.

-The final restoration will be fit and secured to your implants or prepared teeth.
-Our dental care team will advise you on proper post-treatment procedures for successful results.
+Your dentist will fit and secure the final restoration to your implants or to the prepared teeth.
+Our dental care team will advise you on proper post treatment procedures for successful results.